 Post on linkedin I shared as I was so excited to start, that shows how hyped I was

-For learning English, I decided to postpone as I had so many things to learn, I was meeting with (impressive) guys talking about a product as if I never heard about it before.
+For learning English, I decided to postpone as I had so many things to learn, I was meeting with (impressive) people talking about a product as if I never heard about it before.
 For me, Cloudflare was a plug-and-play product implementing complex things in a way that kids could setup and understand.
 Digging deeper I discovered a monster.
 Not just a simple, well-crafted feature set that can be toggled on/off. but at the same time, a very well furnished product where being a master of a specific piece can take an age to learn!

 Things I learnt: